-2. The second way is to complete the Illinois Transferable General Education Core Curriculum available through the Illinois Articulation Initiative (IAI).
+2. Complete the Illinois General Education Core Curriculum available through the Illinois Articulation Initiative (IAI).
 View ISU courses that satisfy the IAI General Education Core Curriculum

 - This program is a statewide agreement between participating public colleges and universities and some private schools that is designed to facilitate timely degree completion for students who transfer between institutions.
 The Illinois Transferable General Education Core Curriculum structure consists of 12 to 13 courses (37 to 41 semester credits) distributed among five subject areas.
 Completion of these courses at any participating institution satisfies general education requirements for Illinois State University.
 The IAI Transferable Core is presented in the section entitled General Education - Illinois Articulation Initiative (IAI).
 More information about this system and participating institutions can be found at iTransfer.org.

-- The following categories of students may complete the Illinois Transferable General Education Core Curriculum:
+- The following categories of students may complete the Illinois General Education Core Curriculum (GECC):

-- Students who have completed the Illinois Transferable General Education Core Curriculum at a participating IAI institution are considered to have met Illinois State University's General Education requirements.
+- Students who have completed the Illinois General Education Core Curriculum (GECC) at a participating IAI institution are considered to have met Illinois State University's General Education requirements.

 - Any transfer student may choose to complete Illinois State University's General Education Program and should speak with an academic advisor regarding documentation of that change on their academic record.